Great Lakes Salmon Fishing: River Fishing Tactics Of Guides

 Great Lakes Salmon Fishing

-I have been fishing for salmon since I was a teenager and I have been guiding for them for 20 years, The salmon fishing methods I use are very effective, and I will share them with you here.
+I have been fishing for salmon since I was a teenager and I have been guiding for them for 20 years.
+I will include the most effective tactics and baits that I use when I guide and when I teach anglers how to fish for salmon in the rivers.

 Learning how to fish for great lakes salmon put this angler onto this big Chinook salmon

-One of my clients on his first trip for great lakes salmon.
-We must have seen 300 fish swim past us and up the rapids in a 7 hour day.
+One of my clients on his first trip for Great Lakes salmon.
+We must have seen 300 fish swim past us and up the rapids in a 7-hour day.

 This article will help you get everything right.